TBD54566975/ftl/lsp/markdown/completion/typeAlias.md

-Snippet for declaring a type alias.
+Declare a type alias.

+A type alias is an alternate name for an existing type.

 ```go
 //ftl:typealias